MisterM13/FunPrograms/README.md

 `java Matrixwriter`

 ## Aditional Notes
-* If its not Advent, the AdventCalender won't show anything.

 * For optimal displaying the Matrix, you can adjust the Matrixwriter to your Screen (explained in the Sourcecode of the Program).